Rent vs. Buy: Millennials Weigh In

 What we’re saying is the answer to the question of whether to rent or buy is: It depends.
 This is a decision where financial planning and careful consideration should be core to the process.

-Smith & Howard Wealth Management guides clients to making wise, well-informed decisions about many aspects of their financial situation.
+Smith and Howard Wealth Management guides clients to making wise, well-informed decisions about many aspects of their financial situation.
 We are a team of experienced, dependable and approachable experts.
 We can help in the fields of investment management, tax planning, financial planning, estate planning and portfolio administration.
 Driven by a core set of values, we strive to fulfill our mission: We provide financial peace of mind.